benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-02-05-how-to-build-streams-in-elixir-easily-with-stream-resource-awesomeness.html.markdown

 tags: Elixir, Streams
 ---

 Streams are fascinating.
 They are fascinating because Streams allow us to model infinite data.
-In addition, we can _compose_ streams together to form another stream.
+In addition, a stream can be _composed_ together to form other stream.
 The possibilities are _endless_ – pun intended!

 I have covered streams in a [previous](/blog/2013/08/14/elixir-for-the-lazy-impatient-and-busy-part-5-streams-streaming-dynamo/) post many moons ago.
 But let's revisit the basics a bit, because why not?

 After a quick revision, we will learn how to create our own streams, along with a very fun project to make sure the concepts sink in.
 Let's do this!

+If you are impatient, here's a taste:

+<iframe width="420" height="315" src="https://www.youtube.com/embed/wnI0z514jmA" frameborder="0" allowfullscreen></iframe>

 ## Stream Basics